MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 ### Create a custom Power BI report

-To fetch the user insights data you can create a Power BI report using custom connectors.
+To fetch the user insights data, you can create a Power BI report using custom connectors.
 Here's how you can do it:

 1. Create a new blank Power BI report.
 1. Create a [custom connector](/power-bi/connect-data/desktop-connect-to-data) and enter the URL for the Microsoft Graph API endpoint you want to query.
 For example: `https://graph.microsoft.com/beta/reports/userinsights/monthly/activeUsers` for monthly active users data.